 - Jobs to ignore (regular expressions or job names).
-Jobs to ignore can be specified by job name or by regular expression. - Number of days to look back in selecting pipeline jobs to consider.
+Jobs to ignore can be specified by job name or by regular expression. - Number of days to look back for selecting pipeline jobs.
 The default value is: 90. - Private token (with read_api scope).